 - Due to the lower temperatures there is a reduction in shrinkage and distortion in the material being joined

-- No filler wire or shielding gas requirement for aluminium alloys
+- No filler materials, flux or shielding gas requirement for aluminium alloys

-- Uses machine tool technology, therefore easy to automate, and reduces need for skilled welders
+- Uses machine tool technology, making the process easy to automate, highly repeatable and reducing need for skilled welders

 - Can work in any position